DragosDomini/STARFALL/README.md

 ## 🌠 A Cosmic Falling-Tetrimino Game Made for Offline Play on PC and Mobile Devices.

-# ⚠️ *MAJOR WIP — link is below but not functional yet*
+# ⚠️ *MAJOR WIP — link is below but not FULLY functional yet, expect bugs.*

 [▶️ **Play STARFALL**](https://dragosdomini.github.io/STARFALL/)